 Seasons: Different times of year have different amounts of sunlight.
 There are seasonal patterns of the motion of the Sun and Earth.
 Students will learn about the four seasons, and how the revolution of the Earth around the Sun affects the 4 seasons.
-Great seasons science activities!
+Students will love these science activities on seasons!

 This resource is designed to meet the NGSS standard: